discord-jda/JDA/README.md

 # JDA (Java Discord API)

 JDA strives to provide a clean and full wrapping of the Discord REST api and its Websocket-Events for Java.
+This library is a helpful tool that provides the functionality to create a discord bot in java.

 ## Summary